g4m3m4g/picoctf-challenges-guideline/README.md

 ## 📂 Repository Structure

-The challenges are organized by the official picoCTF categories.
+The challenges are organized by the official CyLab Security Academy categories.
 Each folder contains a conceptual breakdown of the problems I have encountered.

 | Category                                         | Description                                                              |
 | :----------------------------------------------- | :----------------------------------------------------------------------- |